 Frequently Asked Questions

-How often does exterior paint typically need to be redone in Colorado?
+Why does exterior paint fade faster in Colorado?

-Does the type of siding affect how long paint lasts?
+Does paint color affect how long exterior paint lasts?